Entanglement and factorization in axion-de Sitter universes: Brief review of axion-de Sitter wormholes

 We now make a few remarks:

-\textbf{Nariai wormhole}: The axion charge $Q$ cannot take arbitrarily large values\footnote{Moreover, the on-shell action of the Gibbons-Hawking instanton is lower than for the axion-dS wormholes; and as a result, these saddles are increasingly suppressed in the Euclidean path integral as the axion charge increases.}, due to dS space being a closed universe.
-One can find a bound on the maximal through size for the wormholes, denoted by ``\emph{Nariai wormhole}", by extremizing (\ref{eq:derivative r, tau}) with respect to $a$,
+\paragraph{Nariai wormholes}The axion charge $Q$ cannot take arbitrarily large values\footnote{Moreover, the on-shell action of the Gibbons-Hawking instanton is smaller than for the axion-dS wormholes; and as a result, these saddles are increasingly suppressed in the Euclidean path integral as the axion charge increases.}, due to dS space being a closed universe.
+One can find a bound on the maximal size for the wormholes, denoted by ``\emph{Nariai wormhole}", by extremizing (\ref{eq:derivative r, tau}) with respect to $a$,

-\textbf{Regular coordinates}: The metric (\ref{scale}) might not capture the global geometry for a generic gauge parameter $N$, given that it can become undetermined at $\mathcal{H}=0$ surfaces.
-We look for a global coordinate system:
+\paragraph{Regular coordinates and the three-dimensional case}The metric (\ref{eq:metric_Euclidean_tau}) does not capture the global geometry for a generic gauge parameter $N$, given that it becomes undetermined at the $\mathcal{H}=0$ surfaces.
+We now look for a global coordinate system: